-If you’re looking to become a Udemy Instructor then you’re in luck as anyone can teach on Udemy.
+If you’re looking for ways on how to become a Udemy Instructor then you are in luck as anyone can teach on Udemy.
 You can also become a premium instructor and charge your students.
 The application is quick, simple and free usually approved within 2 days.
-Below are 10 simple steps for becoming a successful udemy instructor.
+Below are 10 simple steps for becoming a successful Udemy instructor.

-Chances are if you are reading this, that you already have one or more topics in mind to launch your Udemy instructor career.
+Chances are if you are reading this, that you already have one or more topics in mind to launch your career as a Udemy Instructor.
 There’s a lot of advice out there about how to choose your first Udemy course topic.
-For instance, in this article we previously wrote, “Top Tools for Validating Your Online Course Ideas” we explain why you should validate your Udemy course idea and provide several suggestions for how to go about it.
+For instance, in this article we previously wrote, “Top Tools for Validating Your Online Course Ideas”, we explain why you should validate your Udemy course idea and provide several suggestions for how to go about it.
 We suggest a quick read.

 In addition to using the validation sources we recommend, such as Google keyword planner, Amazon and Youtube, here are some recommendations:

-When you are getting started with becoming a Udemy instructor, it’s best to start by creating a beginner course.
+When you are getting started with becoming a Udemy instructor, it is best to start by creating a beginner course.
 Why?
 You always know more about something than someone else.
 Also, you will likely have room for improvement, so this way, you manage expectations.

 - Benefits are better